-Now that the query is published to a Roxie cluster, we can run it using the WsECL service Using the following URL:
+Now that the query is published to a Roxie cluster, we can run it using the WsECL service.
+WsECL is a web-based interface to queries on an HPCC platform.
+Use the following URL:

 http://nnn.nnn.nnn:pppp (where nnn.nnn.nnn is your ESP Server's IP address and pppp is the port.
 The default port is 8002)